Day 38 - Basque Country on the Via Podiensis : Aroue to Ostabat-Asme

 We began with a short walk down the highway outside the gite, but soon turned off the main road, and then picked up a track which began climbing.
 As the sun rose pink in the east we were treated to some beautiful views of the mountains.

-After the chapel it was a pleasant walk along paved country lanes through the rolling hills of Basque country, with the Pyrenees in the background.
+After the chapel, it was a pleasant walk along paved country lanes through the rolling hills of Basque country, with the Pyrenees in the background.
 At one point we came to a split in the trail, which offered us the option to take a variant to St. Palais.
 We learned from the signs that there was an opportunity to meet up with the Camino Norte from St. Palais, but since we weren't aware of that before today, we continued on the main GR.

-Around 10:30 or so we arrived in the Basque village of Larribar.
+Around 10:30 AM or so we arrived in the Basque village of Larribar.
 Our maps suggested there might be a bar, as well as a chapel.
 When we arrived both were closed, so we sat outside the town hall at a picnic table and had some water and granola bars.
-The sun was beginning to come out from the behind the clouds, and it was getting a little warm.
+The sun was beginning to come out from behind the clouds, and it was getting a little warm.

 The views from this hill were spectacular.

 Much of the descent was down a forested pathway, which we were thankful for, as it gave some respite from the heat.
 At the base of the hill was the tiny Basque village of Harambeltz.
-Its chapel was also closed, so we continued on down the road to the Ostabat.
+Its chapel was also closed, so we continued on down the road to the Ostabat-Asme.

 The gite we are staying at is famous for its Basque chants, and it is located about 1 km after the village of Ostabat.
 It was a very hot walk down the shade-less road.
-We arrived around 3 pm, just in time to be let in.
+We arrived around 3 PM, just in time to be let in.
 There is a nice balcony out front with a view of the valley and mountains behind, and there is also a swimming pool.
-We relaxed outside for a bit, and then watched a storm roll in across the mountains.
+We relaxed outside for a bit and then watched a storm roll in across the mountains.
 This was very entertaining, especially since we rescued our laundry from the line out back before the downpour hit.

 At dinner, which consisted of vegetable soup, a very good omelette, a Basque meat and potatoes dish, and Basque cake, the owner of the gite regaled us with a few Basque chants.
 He mixed in a few popular French songs so everyone could join in.
 It was a fun evening, but sadly it left us wondering about the competition these gites face, and how many of them seem to find it necessary to offer a gimmick of one sort or another.